 Preparing for AWS Exam Labs and SOA-C01 and SOA-C02

 So, what’s the best way to prepare for the SOA-C01 and SOA-C02 exams?
 For now, you don’t need to worry too much about the SOA-C02 as the beta is not yet released and when it is (early 2021) it will likely be at least a couple to a few months from that point before the SOA-C01 exam is actually retired.
 For now, you can just get on with studying using the same resources.
 We very recently released our hands-on video course and practice test course for the SOA-C01 so it’s the most up-to-date course available.

 We’ll be adding to the courses once we know exactly what types of questions will be coming up in the new exam.

 What about the AWS Exam Labs?

 Only the SOA-C02 exam has exam labs, they will not appear on the SOA-C01 exam.
 This does show a direction from AWS to incorporate real-world practical scenarios into their testing.
 This is a good thing as AWS want to ensure students aren’t memorizing answers from dumps or just gaining theoretical knowledge that they can’t apply in the real world.
 It’s really important to get hands-on practice with AWS if you’re going to work in the industry and also to get certified.

-So, make sure whatever resources you use to study they should include lots of guided hands-on lab exercises.
-And rest assured, once we have a good idea of the type of exam lab scenarios that are coming up, we’ll be releasing videos to teach you the exact procedures you need to know!!
+Whatever resources you use to study – make sure that they include lots of guided hands-on lab exercises.
+And rest assured, once we have a good idea of the type of exam lab scenarios that are coming up, we’ll be releasing new videos to teach you the exact procedures you need to know!!

 Get in touch with us here